Report by Ash Jain, Matthew Kroenig, and Jonas Parello-PlesnerDec 7, 2021

 States on the cusp: Overcoming illicit trade’s corrosive effects in developing economies

-By Mark Shaw, Tuesday Reitano, Simone Haysom, Peter Tinti
+Report by Mark Shaw, Tuesday Reitano, Simone Haysom, Peter Tinti

 The report “States on the cusp” explores the complex ways in which the illicit trade in otherwise licit goods (including alcohol, pharmaceuticals, luxury goods, cigarettes, electronics, and much more) threatens the stability, security, and prosperity of vulnerable states around the world, especially in the Global South.
 This groundbreaking study at the nexus of illicit trade, organized crime, and official corruption proposes actionable solutions for combating illicit trade and bringing states back from the cusp of functionality.